LiftedAquatic/Movie-Recommender-System/README.md

 # Movie Recommender System
 ### Background
 As a DJ, the art of deciding what to play next has always fascinated me.
 As I explored datasets for this capstone project, I realized a movie database is essentially a vast record collection.
-As I began researching, I learning recommender systems are an artform in and or themselves.
+As I began researching I discovered recommender systems are an artform in and of themselves.

 ![This is an image](Images/Screen%20Shot%202021-11-30%20at%206.46.10%20PM.png)
 ### The Data